prust/sti-pg-example/README.md

 local layer = addLayer(map, "grass")
 ```

 I don't think the name is strictly necessary, but it may be helpful later on.
-All the data here is pretty much boilerplate -- matching the map data.
+All the data here is pretty much boilerplate & matches the map data.

 ## Pre-populating the layer with grass tiles